ubffm/Annohub/README.md

    where seed_file contains a list of language resource URLs (one URL per line)

-10. For the deployment of the Annohub web-application an installation of TomEE (https://tomee.apache.org/) is required
+10. For the deployment of the Annohub web-application an installation of TomEE (https://tomee.apache.org/) is required</br>
+    Please consider the following configuration options :</br>
+    * CATALINA_OPTS=-Xmx4g -Xss5m
+    * in context.xml set <Resources cachingAllowed="true" cacheMaxSize="100000" />

+11. For more inforamtion how to use the Annohub web-application please see the documentation file in the doc folder !